vojay-dev/vojay-dev.github.io/_posts/2024-11-22-airflow-dynamic.md

     dag_id
 {% endhighlight %}

 You can combine these features with `max_active_runs` to parallelize historical loads.
-These built-in tools offer convenient features, like clear separation of runs in the Airflow User Interface (UI).
+These built-in tools offer convenient features, like clear separation of runs in the Airflow UI.
 However, they also come with drawbacks:

 - Overhead of creating many DAG runs.
 - Difficulty in managing backfills as a single operation.